Mikey Berzatto: Posthumous presence

-Mikey's suicide launched the events of the series.
-Carmy attended Mikey's funeral momentarily before returning to New York to wrap up his life there before permanently moving back to Chicago.
-The picture on Mikey's funeral card was the Lamb of God, and the Bible verse was Daniel 6:22, which reads in the King James Version as "My God hath sent his angel, and hath shut the lions' mouths, that they have not hurt me: forasmuch as before him innocency was found in me; and also before thee, O king, have I done no hurt."
+Mikey's suicide by self-inflicted gunshot launched the events of the series.
+Carmy attended Mikey's funeral momentarily before returning to New York to wrap up his life there before permanently moving back to Chicago, arriving at the Beef in approximately summer 2022.
+The picture on Mikey's funeral card that lingers in the kitchen depicts Christ as the Good Shepherd, painted by Josef Kastner for a Carmelite church in Döbling, Vienna, Austria, and the Bible verse was Daniel 6:22, which reads in the King James Version as "My God hath sent his angel, and hath shut the lions' mouths, that they have not hurt me: forasmuch as before him innocency was found in me; and also before thee, O king, have I done no hurt."
+Mikey's premature death by suicide summoned Carmy back to Chicago as both a "prodigal son and a father replacement for the orphaned kitchen staff."